International Graduate School in Molecular Medicine Ulm: Programme Experimental Medicine

 In 2005, in order to combat deficiencies in the supervision and quality of medical theses, the Medical Faculty implemented the structured training program Experimental Medicine, which was subsequently adopted by the Graduate School in 2009.
 The requirement for entry is an above-average intermediate examination (part one of the national medical licensing exam).
 Doctoral candidates must interrupt their studies in medicine for nine months in order to concentrate fully on their experimental work.
-The Medical Faculty supports this program with 25 stipends yearly including the study fee.
+The Medical Faculty supports this program of up to 40 stipends yearly.
 Doctoral candidates submit reports on their research work in the program's seminars in addition to giving presentations of up-to-date scientific literature in a Journal Club.

 Integration of DFG Research Training Groups

-The German Research Foundation (DFG) set up two Research Training Groups on biomedical topics at Ulm University:
+IGradU is the central graduate programme for doctoral students connected to the following DFG-funded collaborative research centres (CRC) or Research Training Groups (RTG) at Ulm University.